From Physics 111-Lab Wiki

 You can view and print any pages on the wiki without having an account or logging in.

-If you see errors in the lab writeups or places that need improvement, talk to your instructors.
+If you see errors in the lab writeups or places that need improvement, talk to your instructors or GSI.
 They can edit the wiki quickly to make minor changes so that the next student gets the improved version.
 If you see the need for extensive revisions, print out the page and write in your suggestions to give to the instructor.
 In some cases, we will give a students an account to edit the wiki if they propose some useful improvements.
 We really value input from students to make the labs better.

 For other visitors of our Wiki